Businesses have this annoying habit of taking a word that means something virtuous and converting it into a self-serving, commercial chimera.

 People don’t like choice.
 We like automaticity.
 We’re loyal to convenience and simplicity, perhaps more than we are to anything else, including cheaper stuff.
 You love your parents, but they’re waiting an extra half hour at the station, in the cold, when you’re warm and cosy and watching TV with a pizza on a Sunday.
 Fact.

-Fundamentally, loyalty is being comfortable making the same decision as the prior, similar occasion.
+Fundamentally, loyalty is being comfortable making the same decision as before.
 For a business, loyalty should be about helping customers avoid having to make yet another choice and feel comfortable choosing to spend their money with you, again.

 Every time a customer buys your product, you’re adding to your cumulative advantage; your product is gaining value over your competitors – the products they didn’t choose.

 I’ve read conflicting reports related to brand promiscuity in 2018.
 Some say that younger audiences are less loyal to brands, some say more.
-What we do know is that a younger consumer is more likely to try a new brand than an older one and that it’s never been easier to steal attention away from your competitors.
+What we do know is that a younger consumer is more likely to try a new brand than their older equivalents and that it’s never been easier to steal attention away from your competitors.

 The hallmarks of a successful loyalty programme